Tuition Waiver Programs

 Tuition Reimbursement Program

 In addition to the tuition waiver program described above, the University also provides a tuition reimbursement program for courses taken at non-SUNY schools.
-Only full-time employees are eligible; the maximum reimbursement rate is $25 per credit.
+Only full-time employees are eligible; the maximum reimbursement rate is $25 per credit (may be lower).
 The only funding source for this program is the S&E account in the department in which the employee works.
 Further information is available from the Office of Human Resources Management.

 Taxability of Tuition Support